 Rapunzel will be showing of her skills at balloon modelling (who knew?
 That wasn't in the book!)
 Our main guest who will be joining in all the fun and enjoying having his photo taken is one of the Minions!!!

 Adam Harilaou will be singing some of your favourite kids movie classics.
-He will be encouraging them to dance and sing along.
-Who knows who might turn up and join in!!!
+He will be encouraging our younger visitors (and their grown ups) to dance and sing along.
+Who knows maybe a minion might turn up and join in!!!